How does neurofeedback work with pain?

 If this cycle is not interrupted, it may result in a pain pathway, which leads from the periphery via the spinal cord to the thalamus.
-The greater the pain, the higher the discharge frequency of the pain receptors, the stronger the synaptic connections, that pass on the pain.
+The greater the pain, the higher the discharge frequency of the pain receptors and the stronger the synaptic connections, that pass on the pain.

 At The Think Hub Center, our objective is to train you to balance your brain and body to achieve optimal functioning and health.

 One way to deal with the self-reinforcing cycle of chronic pain is to redefine the way the brain interprets nerve impulses and allows its sensitivity to return to normal levels.
-Clinical outcome studies indicate that neurofeedback or EEG (brain wave) biofeedback can be used to break the cycle and lead to a decrease or in, some cases, total elimination of chronic painting.
+Clinical outcome studies indicate that neurofeedback, or EEG (brain wave) biofeedback, can be used to break the cycle and lead to a decrease, or in some cases, total elimination, of chronic pain.

 During the Physiological Stress Profile (PSP) at The Think Hub Center, your heart rate, respiration, muscle contractions, finger temperature and skin conductance are measured during rest, stress, recovery and during paced breathing periods.
 This test shows us how your body is functioning and what types of interventions will be helpful to decrease symptoms and increase health and well-being.

 QEEG is a non-invasive test that measures electrical impulses from your brain.
-We use this information to understand your brain functioning and symptomatology and to diagnose and create individualized treatment plans.
+We use this information to understand your brain functioning and symptomatology.
+We diagnose and create individualized treatment plans.
 The procedure is done without any medication and is completely painless.

 With the information from the QEEG, we know exactly which position on your scalp needs to be increased or decreased for improved functioning.

 At The Think Hub Center, we use respiratory feedback, Heart Rate Variability (HRV) training, Skin Conductance (SC), finger temperature and surface Electromyography (EMG) protocols.
-These protocols help to train your body back to balance, increase positive coping and increase your ability to handle the demands of your everyday life, while at the same time decrease your pain and suffering.
+These protocols help to train your body to return to a balanced state, increase positive coping and increase your ability to handle the demands of your everyday life, while at the same time decrease your pain and suffering.

 Migraines and Neurofeedback: A Drug-free Non-Invasive Solution

 Stress is often a big trigger for migraine sufferers.
-Neurofeedback (also known as Neurotherapy, EEG biofeedback or Neurobiofeedback) is showing promise as a non-invasive and painless method to relieve the stress reactivity and resulting rebound into migraine headache pain.
+Neurofeedback (also known as Neurotherapy, EEG biofeedback or Neurobiofeedback) is showing promise as a non-invasive and painless method of relieving stress reactivity and the resulting rebound into migraine pain.

 QEEG abnormalities have been reported in a number of studies.
-Most recently, Dr. Jonathan Walker (Walker, 2011) reported finding significantly increased high-frequency Beta (21-30 Hz) activity in 1-4 cortical areas; most commonly in central, centroparietal, and parietal regions.
+Dr. Jonathan Walker (Walker, 2011) has reported finding significantly increased high-frequency Beta (21-30 Hz) activity in 1-4 cortical areas; most commonly in central, centroparietal, and parietal regions.

 An earlier clinical study by Stokes and Lappin in 2008 examined the effectiveness of two types of neurofeedback, i.e., EEG and HEG neurofeedback, combined with a more conventional peripheral biofeedback therapy, i.e., temperature biofeedback from the fingers, in the treatment of a migraine headache.